ucla-vision/xivo/README.md

 ## Install

-To install the state estiamtor and dependencies, execute the `build.sh` script in the root directory of the project.
+To install the state estimator and dependencies, execute the `build.sh` script in the root directory of the project.

 ## Usage

-The current implementation supports two executation modes: Either run on a folder of image sequences and a text file of inertial measurements (like what provided by the EuRoC and TUM-VI datasets), or a rosbag (TUM-VI also provides rosbags).
+The current implementation supports two execution modes: Either run on a folder of image sequences and a text file of inertial measurements (like what provided by the EuRoC and TUM-VI datasets), or a rosbag (TUM-VI also provides rosbags).

 ### Dataset